Skip to Content

 • Your right to return to your job at the end of your FMLA leave.

-Do I have an FMLA Claim Against My Employer?
+Identifying an FMLA Claim Against Your Employer

 If you work for an employer that falls under FMLA qualifying conditions, yet you have been denied leave, you may wonder if you have a claim against your employer.